Rapptz/discord.py/docs/guide/topics/error_handling.rst

 In :ref:`Commands <discord_ext_commands>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All errors that are during the execution of a command, it's checks, it's converters, etc. inherit from :exc:`~.ext.commands.CommandError`.
+Error handlers are called for every exception that occurs within a command's body, :func:`before invoke <discord.ext.commands.before_invoke>` and
+:func:`after invoke <discord.ext.commands.after_invoke>` hooks, :ref:`command converters <ext_commands_converters>`, :ref:`command checks <ext_commands_checks>`, etc.

-If an error that occurs during the execution of a command does not inherit from :exc:`~.ext.commands.CommandError`, it will automatically
+These errors inherit from :exc:`~.ext.commands.CommandError`.
+If an error that occurs during the execution of a command does not inherit from :exc:`~.ext.commands.CommandError`,
-get wrapped in a :exc:`~.ext.commands.CommandInvokeError`, to retrieve/unwrap this error we need to access the error's ``.original`` attribute.
+it will automatically get wrapped in a :exc:`~.ext.commands.CommandInvokeError`, to retrieve/unwrap this error we need to access the error's ``.original`` attribute.

 **Example**

 .. code-block:: python3

     @bot.event
-    async def on_command_error(ctx, error):
+    async def on_command_error(ctx: commands.Context, error: commands.CommandError):
         """ a CommandInvokeError example """

         # if the error is a CommandInvokeError, we re-assign